Accessibility statement

 The remainder of the time should be spent completing individual study/research and ensuring you are fully prepared for lectures and seminars.

 The research extension module (REM) will be equivalent to 10 ECTs and replace one of the three existing modules thereby allowing students to take more credits in the subject that interests them the most.
-By expanding the word limit of a research piece demanded for another module by 5,000 words, it will give students the opportunity to undertake a substantial piece of independent research in Literature, Culture or Linguistics.
-That is, students who want or need to write a dissertation (Bachelor oppgave) in Literature, must concurrently study the Literature module in addition to either the Culture or Linguistics module.
+By doubling the word limit of a research piece demanded for another module, it will give students the opportunity to undertake a substantial piece of independent research.
+That is, students who want or need to write a dissertation (Bachelor oppgave) in Culture, must concurrently study the Culture module in addition to one other module in that semester.

 The prerequisite for admission will be that students have at least a B in the dissertation subject from previous studies (Literature grades may count for a Culture dissertation).
 The number of students for each research extension module will be capped at three per subject.